Skip to content

 Plugin Development Recommendations

-2. Provide Complete Metadata: Provide detailed descriptions and author information in plugin.json
+2. Provide complete metadata: Provide detailed descriptions and author information in plugin.json

-3. Version Management: Use semantic versioning (Semantic Versioning)
+3. Version management: Use semantic versioning (Semantic Versioning)

-4. Complete Documentation: Provide clear descriptions for each command and skill
+4. Complete documentation: Provide clear descriptions for each command and skill

 Security Considerations

-1. Only Install Plugins from Trusted Sources: Plugins can execute commands and access the filesystem
+1. Only install plugins from trusted sources: Plugins can execute commands and access the filesystem

-2. Review Plugin Code: Check plugin commands and hooks before installation
+2. Review plugin code: Check plugin commands and hooks before installation

-3. Use Permission Controls: Limit plugin access through CodeBuddy's permission system
+3. Use permission controls: Limit plugin access through CodeBuddy's permission system

 Troubleshooting